NoamRosenberg/autodeeplab/README.md

 <br/><br/>

-From the auto-deeplab paper |  Ours :---------------------------------------:|:-------------------------:
+From the auto-deeplab paper |  Our model :---------------------------------------:|:-------------------------:
 ![paper mIOU](./images/valmIOUpaper.png) | ![our mIOU](./images/valmIOUours2.png)